 What is Drug Detox?

 Detoxification is the process in which the body is purged of drugs and alcohol as part of the beginning steps to the process of recovery.
-To receive proper treatment and counseling for a substance use disorder, all of the toxins from drugs must be removed from the body.
+To receive proper treatment and counseling for a substance use disorder, all of the toxins from drugs must be removed from the body, hence a drug detox.
 During this time, the physical symptoms of withdrawal will manifest.

 These symptoms include: